-The feature of multithreading in LoadRunner has been introduced to generate maximum load through Load Generator so that large number of Vusers can be accommodated on the available LGs.
+The feature of multithreading in LoadRunner has been introduced to generate maximum load through the Load Generator so that a large number of Vusers can be accommodated on the available LGs.
 Actually, multithreading favours running multiple Vusers concurrently on a system.
-Hence LoadRunner had to add this feature in the list.
+Hence LoadRunner had to add this feature to the list.
 This feature gives an option to enable the multithreading mode of the Vusers as per requirement.
-To enable it you can go to:
+To enable it you can go to the:

 VuGen -> Runtime Setting -> General -> Miscellaneous -> Multithreading